 In no particular order, here’s our current 10 favorite Chicago steakhouses.

 RPM Steak exudes power, glamour, and sex appeal.
-It's a newer steakhouse built on some old-school roots.
+It’s a trendy steakhouse built on some old-school roots.
 Speaking of sex appeal, this would be the place to wear your extra tight tuxedo t-shirt.

 Chicago Cut is probably your best bet at catching an expensive business deal going down, or a celebrity.
 Oprah, Jay Cutler, Patrick Kane, Charles Barkley, and even President Obama have made visits.
-You might not be a fancy business person, but you’re a celebrity in your own right (at least you are to all 112 of your Instagram followers), so strut right in and order a bone-in prime rib.
+But it’s also a great place for a general celebratory meal.
+You might not be a fancy business person, but you’re a celebrity in your own right (at least you are to all 112 of your Instagram followers), so strut right in (after making a reservation) and order a bone-in prime rib.

-Gibsons is the most iconic steakhouse of the bunch, and it's great for experiencing all of the things people love about Chicago steakhouses – great meat and even better service in a posh Viagra Triangle scene.
-But it’s not just big shot Gold Coasters and guys paying homage to The League.
-The crowd’s a mixed bag of regulars, tourists, and locals celebrating birthdays or other special occasions, and that’s no accident.
+Gibsons is the most iconic steakhouse of the bunch, and it’s great for experiencing all of the things people love about Chicago steakhouses - great steaks, side, and familial service all in a trendy Viagra Triangle scene.
+But it’s not just big shot Gold Coasters and guys playing homage to the League here.
+The crowd’s a mixed bag of regulars, tourists, and locals celebrating birthdays or other special occasions with Gibsons’ massive desserts, and that’s no accident.

-Boeufhaus isn't a traditional steakhouse.
-In fact, the term "steakhouse" doesn’t even adequately describe Boeufhaus.
-It’s more like a hip, underground, meat-centric club, and a giant steak will still be the highlight of your meal.
-Boeufhaus throws a huge curveball in an otherwise similar steakhouse world, and that's part of what makes it great.
+Boeufhaus isn’t a traditional steakhouse.
+In fact, the term “steakhouse” doesn’t even adequately describe Boeufhaus.
+It’s more like a small, hip, underground, meat-centric club, and a giant steak will just so happen to be the highlight of your meal.
+Boeufhaus throws a huge curveball in an otherwise similar steakhouse world, and that’s part of what makes it great.

-The West Loop and Fulton Market were missing a steakhouse, and Swift & Sons has filled that void.
-It combines everything we like about a traditional steakhouse with everything we like about Fulton Market.
-T means great food, service, and action, all in a revamped warehouse space that once served more blue-collar needs.
+The West Loop and Fulton Market had everything but a steakhouse until Swift & Sons came along and filled that void.
+And it combines everything we like about the neighborhood with everything we like about a traditional steakhouse.
+That means great food, service, and action, all in a revamped warehouse space that once served more blue-collar needs.

-Prime & Provisions can't be easily stereotyped.
-It's not as corporate as Chicago Cut, not as see and be seen as RPM, nor does it have the tradition of Gibsons.
+Prime & Provisions can’t be easily stereotyped.
+It’s not as corporate as Chicago Cut, not as see and be seen as RPM, nor does it have the tradition of Gibsons.
 And weirdly, that in and of itself is a good niche for Prime & Provisions to have.
-Its colorful personality makes it a good choice for a number of occasions when you need a comfortable mood.
+It’s colorful personality makes it a good choice for a number of occasions when you need a comfortable steakhouse in the Loop.
+Along with the usual options, there’s also an excellent fried chicken and a giant piece of thick-cut bacon topped with black pepper, maple syrup, and dark chocolate that makes for a good starter or side.

-There are so many steakhouses in the Gold Coast, so Maple & Ash said f*ck it, let's open another one.
-Can't blame them though, because they did a good job.
-Maple & Ash maintains the glamour, portion size, and quality of an old school steakhouse, but also has the freshness, menu selection, and soundtrack of a new steakhouse.
-It's the best of both worlds.
+There are so many steakhouses in the Gold Coast, and most have them have been there for a while.
+So Maple & Ash said f*ck it, let’s open another one.
+Can’t blame them though, because they did a good job.
+Maple & Ash maintains the glamour, portion size, and quality of an old school steakhouse, but also has the luxury, freshness, and soundtrack of someplace new.
+It’s a great combination.